esabelhaus/100-days-of-code/log.md

 The alternative approach I defined uses an iterative loop over the strings being classified, and it uses a dictionary or `dict()` data structure to compare items within the iterative loop.
 A dictionary object type provides a key value pair, and in this instance, I created a dictionary of words, paired to a boolean value of True `{'word': True}`.
 This allows me to loop over every string and verify if it exists within a `try: except:` block.
 This solution requires more memory, but significantly less time than it previously had.

 **Link(s) to work**: [secret-octo-dubstep](https://github.com/esabelhaus/secret-octo-dubstep)

+### Day 21: Jan 23, 2017

+**Today's Progress**: Finally getting around to building my website.
+I had been working on using hamlJS before, decided to go with pug.
+I've set up my layout template with the top bar.
+Loves me some zurb foundation :D

+**Thoughts**: I've got a few ideas of how I'd like to lay things out, maybe I can get a logo made on fiverr

+**Link(s) to work**: [sabel.haus](https://github.com/esabelhaus/sabel.haus)